 Exanthem 6 – Roseola infantum (HHV6)

-It’s particularly worth noting that a significant number of measles cases are contracted from measles-endemic areas.
+It’s worth noting that many cases are contracted in measles-endemic areas.
 That is, for cases in the developed world, it is (as always) essential to elicit a travel history.
-Likewise, consider measles as a differential diagnosis for the suspected Ebola patient in your isolation room (!).
+Likewise, consider measles a differential diagnosis for the suspected Ebola patient in your isolation room (!).

 Do we need to do any tests?

-Measles IgM serology is not an unreasonable test if measles is high up your list of differentials.
-Additionally, the measles virus can be found in blood, throat swabs or urine via PCR.
-Although they might not change management, the results will give public health some leads and some diagnostic clarity for the patient and their family.
+Getting measles IgM serology is not unreasonable if measles is high up the list of differentials.
+The measles virus can also be found in blood, throat swabs or urine via PCR.
+Although they might not change management, the results will give public health some leads and diagnostic clarity for the patient and their family.

-If you’ve done a FBC and LFTs, you might see leukopenia, lymphopenia, and mildly raised transaminases.
+If you’ve done an FBC and LFTs, you might see leukopenia, lymphopenia, and mildly raised transaminases.

-Measles can survive for up to 2 hours in the air but is rapidly inactivated by heat, light, and extremes of pH.
+Measles can survive for up to 2 hours in the air but is rapidly inactivated by heat, light, and pH extremes.
 It is reasonable to assume that each case will have an associated number of contacts.
-Measles is likely to be a notifiable disease in your jurisdiction; and the Public Health Unit may refer contacts for post-exposure prophylaxis.
+In most areas, measles is a notifiable disease, and the Public Health Unit may refer contacts for post-exposure prophylaxis.

 Post-exposure prophylaxis